sauln/cyclonysus/README.md

 ![raw data, one noise circle with another blob nearby][dataset]

-Then generate the persistence diagrams, longest 3 cycles, and vertex sets.
+Then, we'll generate the persistence diagram for $H_1$ for this data.
+Using persistence diagram, we can extract the longest 3 cycles and vertex sets of each cycle.

 ``` Python
 from cyclenysus import Cycler